Do you use the good stuff? Or do you have things in your cupboard for special occasions?

 - Gold-plated Champagne flutes that can’t go in the dishwasher?

-- A nostalgic vintage beach towel that you used in the eighties and it now has retro chic but it’s packed away somewhere?
+- A nostalgic vintage beach towel that has retro chic but it’s packed away somewhere?

 - Posh sugar bowls that you would never use?